Xfund Ethics Fellows

 Applications are now closed!

-Sign up now for an email notification when applications open for the 2026 cohort in the summer of 2025.
+Sign up now for an email notification when applications open for the 2026 cohort in the winter of 2025.

 Build guiding principles and a network for entrepreneurial leadership